Study Materials Available

 Question

-What is considered the largest single cell in the living world today?
+What is the largest single cell of the living world today?

 Answer